Consensys/quorum/docs/Permissioning/Usage.md

 * [Assigning admin privileges at organization and network level](#assigning-admin-privileges-at-organization-and-network-level)

 ### Initial network set up
 Please refer to [set up](../setup).
-For an existing network running in older version of Quorum,
+For an existing network running with an older version of Quorum:

 * Deploy the contracts
 * Execute the `init` method of `PermissionsUpgradable.sol` from the custodian account
-* Upgrade Quorum to latest version
+* Upgrade Quorum to the latest version
-* Copy the `permission-config.json`  to each nodes data directory
+* Copy the `permission-config.json`  to the data directory of each node
 * Bring `geth` up in `--permissioned` mode.

-For new network starting in the latest version of Quorum
+For a new network using the latest version of Quorum:

 * Bring up the initial set of nodes
 * Deploy the contracts
 * Execute the `init` method of `PermissionsUpgradable.sol` from the custodian account
-* Upgrade Quorum to latest version
+* Upgrade Quorum to the latest version
-* Copy the `permission-config.json`  to each nodes data directory
+* Copy the `permission-config.json`  to the data directory of each node
 * Bring `geth` up in `--permissioned` mode.

-As part of network initialization,
+As part of network initialization:

-* A network admin organization having a name as given for `nwAdminOrg` in `permission-config.json` is created.
+* A network admin organization is created with the `nwAdminOrg` name specified in `permission-config.json`.
 All nodes which are part of `static-nodes.json` are assigned to this organization.
-* A network admin role having a name as given for `nwAdminRole` in the config file is created.
+* A network admin role is created with the `nwAdminRole` name specified in the config file.
 * All accounts given in the `accounts` array of the config file are assigned the network admin role.
-These accounts  will have ability to propose and approve new organizations into the network
+These accounts will have the ability to propose and approve new organizations into the network.

-Assuming that the network was brought with the `permission-config.json` as given in the [set up](../setup) and assuming the network was brought up with a `static-nodes.json` file as given below
+Assuming that the network was started with the `permission-config.json` given in the [set up](../setup), and assuming the network was brought up with the `static-nodes.json` file given below:
 ```json
 [
 	"enode://72c0572f7a2492cffb5efc3463ef350c68a0446402a123dacec9db5c378789205b525b3f5f623f7548379ab0e5957110bffcf43a6115e450890f97a9f65a681a@127.0.0.1:21000?discport=0",